 New York University

-President Emeritus John Sexton is a member of UoPeople’s President’s Council.
+President Emeritus John Sexton is Chairman of UoPeople’s President’s Council.
 He was the fifteenth President of New York University, as well as the Benjamin Butler Professor of Law and NYU Law School’s Dean Emeritus, having served as Dean for 14 years.
 He joined NYU’s Law School’s faculty in 1981, was named the School’s Dean in 1988, and was designated NYU’s President in 2001.